A 5 Step Plan To Growing Your Training Business Using LinkedIn

 - A discussion point from their personal profile

 - A question from the industry that is relevant to them

-That completes our 5-step plan to Linkedin domination.
+That completes our 5-step plan to LinkedIn domination.
 I'm sure it goes without saying, if any of the above falls down, it hurts everything else you're doing - it's an all-encompassing, complete strategy that relies on daily effort.
-Interestingly, some organisations rely solely on Linkedin for lead generation.
+To emphasize the potential of this social channel, some organisations almost rely solely on LinkedIn for lead generation.